Robin Hood: Prince of Thieves: Critical response

-On Rotten Tomatoes, the film holds an approval rating of 51% based on 57 reviews, with an average rating of 5.60/10.
+On Rotten Tomatoes, the film holds an approval rating of 52% based on 61 reviews.
 The critical consensus reads, "Robin Hood: Prince of Thieves brings a wonderfully villainous Alan Rickman to this oft-adapted tale, but he's robbed by big-budget bombast and a muddled screenplay."
 On Metacritic, the film has a weighted average score of 51 out of 100, based on 25 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Chicago Sun-Times critic Roger Ebert praised the performances of Freeman and Rickman but ultimately decried the film as a whole, giving it two stars and stating, "Robin Hood: Prince of Thieves is a murky, unfocused, violent, and depressing version of the classic story...
+Chicago Sun-Times critic Roger Ebert praised the performances of Freeman and Rickman but ultimately decried the film as a whole, giving it two stars (out of four) and stating, "Robin Hood: Prince of Thieves is a murky, unfocused, violent, and depressing version of the classic story...
 The most depressing thing about the movie is that children will attend it expecting to have a good time."
 The New York Times gave the film a negative review, with Vincent Canby writing that the movie is "a mess, a big, long, joyless reconstruction of the Robin Hood legend that comes out firmly for civil rights, feminism, religious freedom, and economic opportunity for all."
 The Los Angeles Times also found the movie unsatisfactory, criticizing Costner for not attempting an English accent, and mocking Robin's afternoon walk from the White Cliffs to Nottingham via Hadrian's Wall, which is actually 560 mi.

 Desson Thomson, writing for The Washington Post, gave a more positive review: "Fair damsels and noble sirs, you must free yourselves of these wearisome observations.
 This is a state-of-the-art retelling of a classic."
 Owen Gleiberman of Entertainment Weekly also gave a positive review: "As a piece of escapism, this deluxe, action-heavy, 2-hour-and-21-minute Robin Hood gets the job done."
-Lanre Bakare, writing in The Guardian, calls Rickman's Sheriff, for which he won a BAFTA, a "genuinely great performance".
+Lanre Bakare, in The Guardian, wrote that "Dodgy history and dodgier accents, but Kevin Costner's medieval romp still has some magic".
+He also calls Rickman's Sheriff, for which he won a BAFTA Award for Best Actor in a Supporting Role, a "genuinely great performance".